HeyHoiHoe/HeyHoiHoe/README.md

 - 👋 Hi, I’m @HeyHoiHoe
 - 👀 I’m interested in Coding, Robotics and Design
 - 🌌 I’m currently learning the ways of the universe
-- 🌱 I’m looking to collaborate on anyting you can get me exited for
+- 🌱 I’m looking to collaborate on anything
 - 📫 Discord: HoiHoi#8893

 <!---